dklounge/dklounge.github.io/_posts/2014-02-16-the-paradox-of-one-man.md

 <blockquote class="pattern-diagonal">
 What tool could you build or use to get more out of your time or actions?
 </blockquote>

+If you liked this post, you might also enjoy reading [Sweat the Small Stuff](../sweat-the-small-stuff).

-Until next time, keep looking up!
+Keep looking up!